21caog1bif/InfoVisVA-Superhero-Analytics/README.md

 - **Interactions**:
   - Choose axes and attributes for the visualization.
   - Use filters to focus on specific heroes.
+  - To reach any bubble, rightklick a bubble to move it to the back.

 ### 6. Hero Map
 - **Description**: Displays the geographical distribution of heroes (birthplace or base location).
 - **Interactions**:
   - Choose whether to display the birthplace or base location.
   - Filter by alignment (good, bad, neutral).
-  - Group locations by country.
+  - Optionally group locations by country.

 ### 7. Timeline
 - **Description**: Displays a chronological timeline highlighting the first appearances of superheroes.